armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 ## Configure your artifact accounts

 The Terraform Integration uses the following artifact accounts:
-  * **Git Repo** - to fetch the repo housing your main Terraform files.
+  * **Git Repo** - To fetch the repo housing your main Terraform files.
-  * **GitHub, BitBucket or HTTP** - to fetch single files such as var-files or backend config files. *(optional)*
+  * **GitHub, BitBucket or HTTP** - *Optional*.
+To fetch single files such as var-files or backend config files.

 ### Configure the Git Repo artifact

-Spinnaker uses the Github Artifact Provider to download the repo containing your main Terraform templates
+Spinnaker uses the GitHub Artifact Provider to download the repo containing your main Terraform templates.

 If you already have a GitHub artifact account configured in Spinnaker, skip this section.